NekoOS-Group/NekoOS/README.md

 ### Prerequisites

-Please install `rustup` and make `~/.cargo/bin` in your environment varible `PATH` at the first.
-Run the following commands then to setup the rust environment.
+Please install `rustup` and run the following commands then to setup the rust environment.

    ```
    rustup toolchain add nightly